-Some trees can be retained provided horizontal separation between canopies; and low branches are removed to create vertical separation between ground and canopy.
-Small clumps of established trees and/or shrubs may act to trap embers and reduce wind speeds.
+- Some trees can be retained provided horizontal separation between canopies; and low branches are removed to create vertical separation between ground and canopy.
+Small clumps of established trees and/or shrubs may act to trap embers and reduce wind speeds. - No trees to overhain houses to prevent branches or leaves from falling on the building.

-- No trees to overhang houses to prevent branches or leaves from falling on the building. - Non-combustible elements including driveways, paths and short cropped lawns are recommended within the HMA.
+Non-combustible elements including delivery and part expended lawns are seen. - Non-combustible elements including driveways, paths and short cropped lawns are recommended within the HM.